Qubit-excitation-based adaptive variational quantum eigensolver: Results

 The gradients calculated in step 2, indicate how much each qubit excitation can decrease $E^{(m-1)}$.
 However, the largest gradient does not necessarily correspond to the largest energy reduction, optimized over all variational parameters.
-In step 3, we identify the set of $n$ qubit excitations with the largest energy gradient magnitudes: $\mathbb{\tilde{A}}^{(m)}(n) \in \mathbb{P}(\tilde{A}, N_{MO})$.
-We assume that $\mathbb{\tilde{A}}^{(m)}(n)$ likely contains the qubit excitation that reduces $E^{(m-1)}$ the most.
-For each of the $n$ qubit excitations in $\mathbb{\tilde{A}}^{(m)}(n)$, we run the VQE with the ansatz from the previous iteration to calculate how much it contributes to the energy reduction.
-For the molecular simulations presented in this work, we set $n=10$ since increasing $n$ any further does not change the number of iterations required for convergence.
-If multiple quantum devices are available, step 3 can also be parallelized.
+In step 3, we identify the set of $n$ qubit excitation evolutions with the largest energy gradient magnitudes: $\mathbb{\tilde{A}}^{(m)}(n) \in \mathbb{P}(\tilde{A}, N_{_{\mathrm{MO}}})$.
+We assume that $\mathbb{\tilde{A}}^{(m)}(n)$ likely contains the qubit excitation evolution that reduces $E^{(m-1)}$ the most.
+For each of the $n$ qubit excitation evolutions in $\mathbb{\tilde{A}}^{(m)}(n)$, we run the VQE with the ansatz from the previous iteration to calculate how much it contributes to the energy reduction.
+Step 3 is not present in the original fermionic-ADAPT-VQE, which directly grows its ansatz by the ansatz element with largest energy-gradient magnitude (equivalent to $n=1$).
+Performing step 3 for $n>1$ further reduces the ansatz circuit at the expense of more quantum computer measurements.
+A study of the performance of the QEB-ADAPT-VQE for different values of $n$ is presented in Supplementary Note 5.
+The study shows that for the three molecules considered in this paper, LiH, H$_6$ and BeH$_2$, a $CNOT$ reduction between $15\%$ to $25\%$ is achieved for $n=10$.

 In step 4, we pick the qubit excitation, $\tilde{A}^{(m)}(\theta^{(m)})$, with the largest contribution to the energy reduction, $\Delta {E}^{(m)}$.
 If $\Delta {E}^{(m)}$ is below some threshold $\epsilon > 0$, we exit the iterative loop.
 If instead the $|\Delta {E}^{(m)}|> \epsilon$, we add $\tilde{A}^{(m)}(\theta^{(m)})$ to the ansatz.